dmmagdal/SpeakerClassifier/README.md

  - Activate environment with `conda activate spkr-recog` (or `spkr-recog-cuda` if you are using the original Mamba implementation).

+#### STORAGE REQUIREMENTS

+This repo uses the LibriSpeech dataset, which can be quite large on-disk.
+After downloading and preprocessing all splits, the total storage usage comes out to around **250 GB** of disk usage.
+Download splits as necessary OR have enough storage if you want to run the full 960 hours of training data.
+Without the datasets, the storage usage is at around 15 GB for the pre-trained model checkpoints in `./checkpoints`.
+Please be sure to have sufficient disk space when downloading and using this repository.

 ### Script Breakdown

  - Use `python [SCRIPT_NAME].py --help` to view and understand script arguments.